cao-hong/EMInfo/README.md

 ### 2. Build the interpolation program "interp3d.f90" as a python package using f2py

-:exclamation:The version of $\rm \color{magenta} f2py$ should match the version of Python in EMInfo2's conda environment:
+:exclamation:The version of $\rm \color{magenta} f2py$ should match the version of Python in EMInfo's conda environment:

      conda activate eminfo_env
 </br>